-- Agency Head: Responsible for reviewing and administering the rights for users with Contract and Voucher Requester roles for their Agency.
+- Agency Head: Responsible for reviewing and administering the rights for users with Contract and Voucher Requester roles for their agency.
 The Agency Head also has all the rights of the Contract and Voucher Requester roles.
-Only one Agency Head permitted per Agency. - Contract and Voucher Requester: Has access to all Community activities except for user administration.
-Agencies may have more than one Contract and Voucher Requester. - Voucher Requester: May only view and submit information and documents related to requests for voucher approval for their Agency.
-An Agency may have more than one Voucher Requester.
-Note, this role is not required if a user with the Contract and Voucher Requester role will manage Voucher Requests for the Agency.
+Only one Agency Head permitted per agency. - Contract and Voucher Requester: Has access to all Community activities except for user administration.
+Agencies may have more than one Contract and Voucher Requester. - Contract or Voucher Requester: May only view and submit information and documents related to either RtRs or requests for voucher approval for their agency.
+An agency may have more than one Contract Requestor or Voucher Requester.
+Note, these roles are not required if a user with the Contract and Voucher Requester role will manage both RtRs and Voucher Requests for the agency.